agarciaa0422/Project_4_Interpreting_Data/README.md

 ## Key Outputs

-- **4 Summary Tables** comparing NRI and SPCHL scores at the state and county level
+- **Summary Tables** comparing NRI and SPCHL scores at the state and county level
-- **4 Bar Chart Figures** comparing risk score distributions by county
+- **Bar Chart Figures** comparing risk score distributions by county
-- **4 GeoPandas maps** — one per state per scoring method
+- **GeoPandas maps** — one per state per scoring method
-- **2 cleaned CSV files** with all scores for Louisiana and Virginia
+- **Cleaned CSV files** with all scores for Louisiana and Virginia

 ---